-In the absence of any other more appropriate standards, it has also been applied to tritium concentrations in game, fish and vegetation samples.
+In the absence of any other more appropriate standards, it has also been applied to tritium concentrations in game, fish, and vegetation samples.
 The part that naturally occurring tritium plays in this report is difficult to determine.
-Members of the DRH staff have estimated that any amount of tritium that might possibly be detected in offsite wells will be quite small, and was probably produced from natural causes and/or the atmospheric testing of nuclear weapons.
+Members of the DRH staff have estimated that any amount of tritium that might possibly be detected in offsite wells will be quite small and was probably produced from natural causes and/or the atmospheric testing of nuclear weapons.

-The Mississippi State Department of Health and other regulatory agencies continue to urge the responsible federal agencies to establish standards for such other environmental components and contaminants that they have not promulgated.
+The Mississippi State Department of Health and other regulatory agencies continue to urge the responsible federal agencies to establish standards for other environmental components and contaminants that they have not promulgated.

-2019 STS Environmental Monitoring
+2022-2023 STS Environmental Monitoring

-The Division of Radiological Health (MSDH/DRH) and the U.S. Department of Energy contractor, Navarro, began the 2019 annual monitoring for the STS on October 22, 2019 which was the 55 years since the 1st detonation occurred.
-Federal and State personnel present during the 2019 sampling included:
+The Division of Radiological Health (MSDH/DRH) and the U.S. Department of Energy contractor, RSI ENTECH, began the 2022-2023 biannual monitoring for the STS on October 24-27, 2023.
+Federal and State personnel present during the 2022-2023 sampling included: